 - Take Lots of Breaks.
 Running through the snow is even more demanding than walking behind snowshoes.
 Be sure to stop every 15 to 20 minutes, depending on your dog’s level of physical fitness.
 Give your dog plenty of water and a little snack every hour or so.
 This Kurgo collapsible bowl will tuck neatly into your backpack for water breaks.

-Snowshoeing and skiing are our favorite ways to get out in the winter, but this year, with no snow in our part of Vermont, we’ve been doing a lot more hiking, and even walking and running on the roads.
+Snowshoeing and skiing are our favorite ways to get out in the winter, but when the snow gods don’t bless us, we spend time hiking, and even walking and running on the roads.
 Depending on the dog we’re going out with, we make use of Musher’s Secret or the Polar Trex dog boots whenever we walk on the salty winter pavement.
 Here are a few more general tips for enjoying winter with your dog.

 - How cold is too cold?
 During extremely frigid temperatures, your dog’s ears may be susceptible to frostbite.
 The time a person or a dog should spend outside in cold weather is determined by the outside temperature and the wind chill factor.
 The chart below will give you a good idea of how long an adult dog should spend outside in the cold.
 Young pups and senior dogs should spend less time outdoors.